-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Five Hundred Dollars (\$500), or any other sum, to be added to any balance remaining from the previous appropriation, to be expended under the direction of the Board of Health for the purpose of renting a container and disposing of solid waste which has been dumped on Town land and roadsides; or take any action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Five Hundred Dollars (\$500) to be added to any balance remaining from the previous appropriation, to be expended under the direction of the Board of Health for the purpose of renting a container and disposing of solid waste which has been dumped on Town land and roadsides; or take any action relative thereto.
 (Board of Health)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

-This article allows for the disposal of solid waste the Town accumulates from roadsides, etc.
+This article allows for the disposal of solid waste the Town accumulates from roadsides, etc. The balance in this account as of April 15, 2021 is \$1,080.